martim01/pam/README.md

 ```

 ### Other libraries required
-PAM uses a number of small libraries that I have developed.
-All these libraries are included in the project tree as git submodules and therefore should update automatically.
+PAM uses a number of small libraries.
+All these libraries are hosted on GitHub and are cloned automatically when running cmake.
 * [log](https://github.com/martim01/log)   a simple streaming log class
 * [dnssd](https://github.com/martim01/dnssd)   a cross platform wrapper around Bonjour and Avahi for service browsing and publishing
 * [sapserver]  a library to detect and publish SAP